richardlt/stargazer/README.md

 </h1>

 <h2>What is it?</h2>
-A app that gives you some statistics about your public Github repositories, including: stars evolution count of stars for last days and more.
+An application that gives you some statistics about your public Github repositories, including: stars evolution count of stars for last days and more.
 <h2>How it works?</h2>
 Open Stargazer web page then enter your repository path.
 Owner of the target repository should have starred the Stargazer project to enable stats computing, or one of the top 3 contributors for organization's repositories.